GLOBAL MARKETS-U.S. stocks climb on data, Greek hopes; bund yields up

 The pan-European FTSEurofirst 300 stock index edged up 0.13 percent while Germany’s DAX gained 1.17 percent.
 Athens’ main stock index jumped 4.13 percent.

+With German bund yields still rising in Europe, U.S. Treasury yields rose to a three-week high.
+U.S. 10-year notes were last down 20/32 in price to yield 2.3337 percent.

-Brent crude lost $1.29 at $64.20 while WTI crude was down 91 cents at $60.36.
-U.S. crude stocks fell more than expected last week even as refinery run-rates eased, the Energy Information Administration said on Wednesday.
+In commodities, Brent crude was last off $1.29 at $64.20 while WTI crude was down 91 cents at $60.36 in volatile trade.
+U.S. crude stocks fell more than expected last week even as refinery run-rates eased, data from the Energy Information Administration showed on Wednesday.